core-wg/href/draft-ietf-core-href.md

 constraints and/or to provide more convenient representations for certain areas of application.

-This RFC creates a "CRI Scheme Numbers" registry and updates {{RFC7595}}
-to add a note on how this new registry cooperates with the "URI Schemes" registry that {{RFC7595}} describes.
+This RFC updates {{RFC7595@-schemes}} by adding a column on the "URI Schemes" registry as well as a note on how that registry cooperates with the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry created by the present RFC.

 ## Notational Conventions